 Sour smelling soil may be a greyish colour indicating that it contains little oxygen

-The other benefit we have seen over the years is that R-EAU increases the effect of Bio-Stimulants by around 25-30%.
-We have seen that it increases the effect of traditional foliar applications when the water the product is applied with is enriched with R-EAU.
+The other benefit we have seen over the years is that LOXSOIL increases the effect of Bio-Stimulants by around 25-30%.
+We have seen that it increases the effect of traditional foliar applications when the water the product is applied with is enriched with LOXSOIL.
 This basically means that you can reduce the levels of chemicals you apply to your crops and still obtain the same results.

-In fact based on these results we created a new product Called NOTLOX for use in combination with Herbicides such as Roundup.
+In fact based on these results we created a new product called NOTLOX for use in combination with herbicides based on glyphosate.
 All tests so far have shown that a 75% reduction of the recommended herbicide dosage is possible in combination with the recommended dosage of NOTLOX.
 Farmers will basically save on chemical, save money and still obtain the exact same results.

 Restoring soil health and oxygen requirements is not something that has to be a long term exercise i.e. years.
 It can - if done correctly - be achieved very quickly if the right tools are used – mother nature works in great ways especially if you give her the natural tools to do this.
 Furthermore there is an increasing demand from consumers to move away from chemical treatment – certainly from the time crops flower until harvest.